Terraform Provider

 chatbotkit_secretSecure credential storage

-chatbotkit_fileFile uploads for datasets and other uses
+chatbotkit_fileFile records for uploads used by datasets and abilities

 chatbotkit_portalCustomer-facing portal configurations